onetep-devel/tutorials/source/T13_ONETEP_ASE.rst

   pip install acat

-The package allow many operations on both surfaces and nanoclusters, the two main classes are the :code:`ClusterAdsorptionSites` and the :code:`SlabAdsorptionSites`.
+The package allows many operations on both surfaces and nanoclusters, the two main classes are the :code:`ClusterAdsorptionSites` and the :code:`SlabAdsorptionSites`.
 Which are used to detect all possible binding sites of your systems.
-Here is a complete example to create onetep input files for an alloyed nanocluster:
+Here is a complete example to create ONETEP input files for an alloyed nanocluster:

 .. code-block:: python